01622 910073 philip@barnardenvironmental.co.uk

 When Wasps Are Most Active

-Wasp activity usually begins in spring, when queen wasps emerge from hibernation and begin building new nests.
+Wasp activity usually begins in spring, when queen wasps emerge from hibernation and begin constructing new nests.

-During summer, colonies grow rapidly and worker wasps forage for food.
+During summer, colonies grow rapidly as worker wasps collect food to support the nest.

-By late summer and early autumn, nests reach their largest size and wasp activity becomes more noticeable.
+By late summer and early autumn, nests reach their largest size and wasp activity becomes more noticeable around homes and gardens.

 Our Wasp Nest Removal Process